heogden/math3091/coursework/coursework.md

 in your report if you replicate every step from the computer worksheets, so I recommend focussing on fitting the type of models which are appropriate for a binary response.

+### How should I interpret diagnostic plots for a GLM?

+I would be a bit cautious about interpreting diagnostic plots (e.g. residual or Q-Q plots) for
+GLMs: these plots are really designed for linear models, and often don't look "good" for a binary response, even if the assumptions of the model are met.
+Interpreting these plots is not a requirement of this coursework.

+### How can I interpret the estimates of the coefficients?

+In simple cases, you can use the sign of the estimate to say whether a student is more or less likely to agree with the statement, if you changing one explanatory variable at a time and keep all other variables fixed.
+In more complex cases, or if you are unsure about the interpretation, you could try making some plots of predicted probabilities against explanatory variables, to examine the effect of changing the values of explanatory variables.
+For instance, you might plot how the predicted probability of agreeing with the statement changes with score (with separate lines for the different levels of other explanatory variables of interest).